neubot/neubot/doc/FAQ.rst

 your results with us, especially when Neubot results are not consistent with the ones of other tools.

 3.2.
-How much resources does Neubot need?
+How many resources does Neubot need?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Neubot has a minimal impact on system and network load.
 It spends most